keajs/kea-docs/docs/effects/listeners.md

             const url = `${API_URL}/users/${username}/repos?per_page=250`
             const response = await window.fetch(url)

-            // break if `setUsername` was called again while we were fetching breakpoint()
+            // break if `setUsername` was called again while we were fetching or if
+            // the logic was unmounted, e.g. by the user moving to a different page breakpoint()

             const json = await response.json()